kura-okubo/SeisMonitoring_Paper/README.md

 Input files and jupyter notebooks to reproduce the processings and figures associated with the  ambient seismic noise in Parkfield.

 # Documentation
+See the documentation for the instruction of running the examples, downloading the cross-correlation data and the recipe of generating the figures.
 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://kura-okubo.github.io/SeisMonitoring_Paper/dev)

 # Contents
 ## Example
 Input files and the output log of the ambient seismic noise processing using [**SeisMonitoring.jl**](https://github.com/kura-okubo/SeisMonitoring.jl).